His Eminence the Eighth Dorzong Rinpoche

 to welcome the young tulku on his first visit there.

-decided to leave Tibet for India and asked Dorzong Rinpoche, then 15, to join him.
+decided to leave Tibet for India and asked Kyabje Dorzong Rinpoche, then 15, to join him.

 Their journey was via Lhasa where they